mccright/FCCSCybersecurityInput/SomeSecurityIlities.md

  c.
 Security -- Customizability
  d.
 Security -- Configurability
  e.
 Security -- Maintainability
+ f.
+Security -- Stability (*as in a context-relevant reasonably 'reliably measurable', as change may be a design expectation*)
 15. Security -- Anonymity (Anonymity and accountability are extremes on the linkability continuum)
 *Those below seem less generally applicable in some industries, but still highly relevant -- even core -- to others*
 16. Security -- Unobservability